sishtiaq/RSE16/writeup.md

 exercise/diet/sleep well.

 Who wouldn't admit that sleep and relaxation are good for you?
-Many said saw sleep to be good for solving problems.
+Many saw sleep to be good for solving problems.
 And, contrariwise, some participants enjoyed being in the flow/zone so much, they didn't want to be interrupted by sleep and relaxation; they enjoyed the genuine joy/full control over their problems, and didn't want to be taken out of them.
-Even if they were at home, the might be thinking about work (vs. doing work itself).
+Even if they were at home, they might be thinking about work (vs. doing work itself).

 But many participants wanted a clear separation of work and home.
 They desired and kept a good work--life balance.
 "Don't let work